-Personal injury lawyers pursue claims hoping to score big legal fees (as much as 50 percent) for themselves.
-While they score millions, the plaintiffs receive little in the way of award (sometimes mere pennies).
-Many plaintiffs do not even know they are part of a class action lawsuit.
+Some personal injury lawyers pursue claims hoping to score big legal fees for themselves.
+While the lawyers can pocket millions of dollars, the plaintiffs sometimes receive little in the way of a damage award (sometimes mere pennies).
+Many plaintiffs do not even know they are part of a class-action lawsuit.

-Reforms passed in Texas have limited attorneys’ fees in class action cases and prohibited giving coupons to plaintiffs as awards unless that’s how the lawyers also are paid.
+Reforms passed in Texas have limited lawyers’ fees in class-action cases and prohibited giving coupons to plaintiffs as damage awards, unless that’s also how the lawyers are paid.

-Even with these state regulations, changes are still needed on the federal level.
+Even with these state regulations, changes are still needed at the federal level.

-In the early 2000s, frivolous claims against medical professionals had driven up the cost of medical liability insurance and caused many carriers to pull out of the Texas market.
-As a result, many doctors – particularly in high risk specialties – shut down their practices or relocated to less lawsuit-friendly states.
+In the early 2000s, frivolous claims against doctors had driven up the cost of medical liability insurance and caused many insurance carriers to pull out of the Texas market.
+As a result, many doctors, particularly in high-risk specialties, shut down their practices or relocated to less lawsuit-friendly states.

-In 2003, the Legislature passed some of the nation’s most far-reaching, significant reforms to curb health care lawsuit abuse.
-Voters also signaled they were sick of health care lawsuit abuse when they passed a cap on the non-economic damages – pain and suffering, emotional distress, and other hard-to-define items – that could be collected through medical malpractice lawsuits.
+In 2003, the Legislature passed and voters later ratified some of the nation’s most significant medical liability reforms.
+These reforms capped non-economic damages for pain and suffering, emotional distress and other hard-to-define items that may be collected through medical liability lawsuits.

-Today our state no longer is on the American Medical Association’s list of “crisis” medical liability states.
-Thousands of new doctors are now practicing in Texas, including many with high-risk specialties such as obstetrics and neurology.
+Today, thousands of new doctors are now practicing in Texas, including many in high-risk specialties such as obstetrics and neurology.
 New medical liability insurance companies writing policies in Texas mean more choices and lower rates for doctors.

-Jurors expect to hear the truth from the witness stand, especially when a witness is billed as an “expert” and has impressive sounding credentials.
-Unfortunately, these factors don’t guarantee that witness testimony is credible, or even particularly accurate.
-In the case of an expert witness, testimony may be skewed to favor whichever side has hired him or her.
+Jurors expect to hear the truth from the witness stand, especially when a witness is billed as an “expert” and has impressive-sounding credentials.
+Unfortunately, these factors don’t guarantee that witness testimony is credible or even particularly accurate.
+In the case of an expert witness, testimony may be skewed to favor whichever side has hired the individual.

 This questionable practice – “junk science” – taints our entire civil justice system.
-Junk science props up frivolous and questionable health care lawsuits that scare consumers, keep beneficial medications off the market, drive up health care costs, and limit medical research and innovation.
+Junk science props up frivolous and questionable health-care lawsuits that scare consumers, keeps beneficial medications off the market, drives up health-care costs, and limits medical research and innovation.